LukeAnglin/WebApp/categories/Happiness/SecretsOfSandHill.md

 Antidilution provisions protect for **downrounds**, when the valuation is lower than a previous round.
 Different types favor the VC more or less - one common type is a **weighted average antidilution protection**, which essentially gives a midpoint between *full ratchet* (complete protection) and no protection

-Remember that the <span class="keyword1">greater the antidilution for the VC means more dilution for the founder and employees</span>.
+Remember that the <span class="red">greater the antidilution for the VC means more dilution for the founder and employees</span>.
 So, full ratchet is a nightmare for a founder in the case of a down round!

 # Term Sheet Gov